-My current teaching in the School of Architecture, University of Sheffield includes:
+My teaching in the School of Architecture, University of Sheffield includes:

-Postgraduate Taught Masters: I was Director of Postgraduate Taught Masters programmes (2009-2013; 2015); I contribute to teaching in Postgraduate Design studios
+Postgraduate Taught Masters: Director of Postgraduate Taught Masters programmes (2009-2013; 2015); Postgraduate Design studios, theory and thesis modules.

-MArch RIBA Pt 2: I am involved in Design Studio teaching and the mentoring of Live Projects (ARC 552).
-I also contribute to History and Theory teaching including the Theory Forum series (ARC 553, ARC 6853), dissertation supervision (ARC 556) and an option module Future Climates and Architecture (ARC 6771).
+MArch RIBA Pt 2: Design Studio teaching and the mentoring of Live Projects (ARC 552).
+History and Theory teaching including the Theory Forum series (ARC 553, ARC 6853), dissertation supervision (ARC 556); and an option module Future Climates and Architecture (ARC 6771).

-PhD: I supervise PhD theses in the humanities, focusing on the history, theory, philosophy and practice of architecture and sustainability on both the standard route PhD and the PhD by design course.
-I contribute to Advanced Research Methods and Research by Design courses of the Doctoral Development programme in the Graduate School.
+PhD: Supervision of PhD theses in the humanities, focusing on the history, theory, philosophy and practice of architecture and sustainability on both the standard route PhD and the PhD by design course.
+Contributions to Advanced Research Methods and Research by Design courses of the Doctoral Development programme in the Graduate School.

 - Professional activities